philware76/Cerberus/Cerberus/README.md

 - *Requirement*: An abstract equipment class listed by a test indicating a capability need.
 - *Candidate*: A discovered equipment plugin instance that `isinstance` satisfies a requirement type.
 - *Selection*: The chosen candidate used to fulfil a requirement during a test run.
+- *Parent Instrument*: A physical instrument that owns the transport/session and provides SCPI access for one or more facet devices.
+- *Facet Equipment (Child)*: A logical equipment plugin that delegates all I/O to a parent instrument instead of opening its own connection.

 ---
 ## 10. Summary